About Available Light Film Festival

 Made in the North Award

-BEST CANADIAN FEATURE FILM ($5000 prize) - Director is citizen or permanent resident of Canada
+BEST CANADIAN FEATURE FILM ($2000 prize presented by Kobayashi and Zedda Architects) - Director is citizen or permanent resident of Canada

-BEST NORTHERN SHORT FILM ($3000 prize) - Director resides in Yukon, Northwest Territories, Labrador, Nunavik & Nunavut
+BEST NORTHERN SHORT FILM ($1000 prize presented by Yukon Film Society) - Director resides in Yukon, Northwest Territories, Labrador, Nunavik & Nunavut and northern regions of BC, AB, SK, MB and ON.

-BEST CANADIAN SHORT FILM ($3000 prize) - Director resides outside the North
+BEST CANADIAN SHORT FILM ($1000 prize presented by Canada Media Fund) - Director resides outside the North

 Available Light Audience Choice Awards